On the Horizon

 PGA of America & Omni Resort

-The project also includes a 500-room Omni Resort hotel, a 127,000-square-foot conference center, miles of trails, a retail district and more.
-The grand opening for the overall development is currently scheduled for June 2022.
+The project also includes a 500+ room Omni PGA Frisco Resort, a 127,000-square-foot conference center, miles of trails, a retail district and more.
+The grand opening for the overall development is currently scheduled for spring 2023.

 Marriott Property at Frisco Market Center

 A Marriott property has been announced for Frisco Market Center, the shopping and entertainment district located just west of the North Dallas Tollway at Main Street.
-The property will have 148 rooms and is expected to open in 2020.
+The property will have 148 rooms and is currently under construction.